SahilSuman1011/CRM-Django/README.md

 git commit -m "Add new feature" git push origin feature/new-feature
 ```
 ---

-## 🌟 Acknowledgements

-* [Coding for Entrepreneurs](https://www.codingforentrepreneurs.com) for the project foundation
-* Django, Tailwind, Flowbite, and TimescaleDB communities for their amazing tools

----

 **Made with ❤️ using Django + Tailwind + TimescaleDB(PostgreSQL)**